Aru Islands Regency: Demographics

+A man native to the Aru Islands, date unknown.

 Inhabitants of the eastern coast of the Aru Islands, photographed late 1899 during the Siboga Expedition.

 The islands had a population of 84,138 at the 2010 Census; the 2020 Census produced a total of 102,237, and the official estimate as at mid 2024 was 112,531.
 Most indigenous islanders are of mixed Austronesian and Papuan descent.
 Fourteen languages – Barakai, Batuley, Dobel, Karey, Koba, Kola, Kompane, Lola, Lorang, Manombai, Mariri, East Tarangan, West Tarangan, and Ujir – are indigenous to Aru.
 They belong to the Central Malayo-Polynesian languages, and are related to the other languages of Maluku, Nusa Tenggara, and Timor.
 Ambonese Malay is also spoken on Wamar.
 All are members of the Austronesian language family.

 The population is mostly Christian with a small Muslim minority.
 Figures cited by Glenn Dolcemascolo for 1993 were approximately 90% Protestant, 6% Catholic, and 4% Muslim.
 A more recent report from 2007 suggested that the 4% Muslim figure may only relate to the indigenous population and that the actual percentage of Muslims may be significantly higher.

 At the 2010 census, the population consisted of Protestants (59.84%), Catholics (9.32%), Muslims (29.97%), Hindus (0.05%), Buddhists (0.03%), Confucians (0.02%), others (0.01%), and those not asked (0.75%).

 Islam is thought to have been introduced to the islands in the late 15th century.
 By the early 17th century, it was reported by the Dutch that Makassarese seafarers had converted some locals and constructed mosques.
 However, it only took root in the mid-17th century, primarily in the Ujir-speaking territory on the western side.

 The Dutch brought Christianity in the 17th and 18th centuries but much of the conversion of the population to Christianity did not take place until the 20th century.